ishveersingh1/Thapar-Journal/README.md

 ## 👋 Introduction

 Hi, I'm **Ishveer Singh** — a first-year Electrical and Computer Engineering student at **Thapar Institute of Engineering and Technology**.
-I'm car-obsessed in the most functional way possible: I want to understand how vehicles actually work at the systems level and build a career engineering them.
+I'm car-obsessed in the most functional way possible: I want to build a career engineering in the automotive industry.
 My goal is to pursue an **MSc in Automotive Engineering in Germany**, specializing in areas like Powertrain & Electrification, Autonomous Driving (ADAS), Body & Chassis Electronics, Infotainment & Connectivity, and Testing & Validation.
 This profile tracks the skills, projects, and progress that are getting me there.

 <p align="center">
   <img src="https://capsule-render.vercel.app/api?type=rect&color=0:00c9ff,100:0f2027&height=3&width=1000" width="100%"/>